ualberta-cmput301/ualberta-cmput301.github.io/content/general/help.md

 Please be polite, courteous, and professional.
 Follow the [online etiquette guidelines]({attach}online_etiquette_guidelines.pdf).

 We will not tolerate harassment, bullying, threats, intimidation, insults, lying, or creating any kind of environment that might discourage participation.
-Any such behavior is a violation of the [Student Conduct Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=190&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx) and subject to sanctions.
+Any such behaviour is a violation of the [Student Conduct Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=190&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx) and subject to sanctions.
 Plagiarism, cheating, and lying are also violations of the [Student Academic Integrity Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=193&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx), and will be subject to sanctions.

 # Where to get help?